caktux/Swipy/README.md

 ### CSS ###

 Swipy includes it's own CSS when launched, if you prefer loading it before or throwing it in your compressor go ahead.
-Just set <code>options.path.css</code> to <code>false</code>
+Just set <code>options.path.css</code> to <code>false</code>.
+You should also be able to style this as you like.
+Swipy includes a navigation bar that uses FontAwesome icons, make sure you add that for full awesomeness out of the box.

 ```
 <link type="text/css" rel="stylesheet" media="all" href="/scripts/swipy/swipy.css" />